Kings Point, New York: Notable people

-Official newspaper
+Media

 The Great Neck Record is the newspaper of record for the Village of Kings Point.

 The Great Gatsby

 In the 1920s, F. Scott Fitzgerald lived in Great Neck, at 6 Gateway Drive in Great Neck Estates, which is probably Great Neck's greatest claim to fame.
-It was a modest house, not dissimilar to that of Nick, the protagonist of his novel, The Great Gatsby.
-It is said that Fitzgerald modeled West Egg, the fictional town in which Nick lived, next to the mansion of Jay Gatsby, after Great Neck (specifically Kings Point), for its epitome of nouveau riche gaudiness, atmosphere, and lifestyle.
-He modeled East Egg, the town where Daisy and Tom lived, after Great Neck's eastern neighbor Sands Point, which is part of Port Washington.
+It was a modest house, not dissimilar to that of Nick, the protagonist of Fitzgerald's novel The Great Gatsby.
+It is said that Fitzgerald modeled West Egg, the fictional town where Nick lives, next to the mansion of Jay Gatsby, after Great Neck (specifically Kings Point), for its epitome of nouveau riche gaudiness, atmosphere, and lifestyle.
+He modeled East Egg, the town where Daisy and Tom live, after Great Neck's eastern neighbor Sands Point, which is part of Port Washington.